Wikifab/skin-chameleon-wikifab/README.md

 It may also be worthwhile to have a look at the [Chameleon site on MediaWiki][mw-chameleon] and the related [talk page][mw-chameleon-talk]

+## Additionnal Configuration :

+ * $egChameleonSearchPage : Special page used for search bar : 'WfSearch' (default) or 'Search'

 ## License

 You can use the Chameleon skin under the [GNU General Public License, version